Teaching Vocabulary: Effective PreK Vocabulary Instruction in the ClassroomOctober 17, 2020 September 20, 2021

 A child’s educational career is like a marathon, but many students start school only prepared to run a mile and others a 5K.
-There’s a monumental difference in children’s word knowledge when they enter school, primarily based on the educational and socioeconomic level of their parents and caretakers.
+There’s a monumental difference in children’s word knowledge (also known as word gap or word poverty) when they enter school, primarily based on the educational and socioeconomic level of their parents and caretakers.
 The exact number of the word gap is debatable; some studies say it’s 30 million while others say it’s more like 4 million.

 Regardless of which million you want to go with, one thing’s for sure: the difference is there, and if you’ve ever been in a PreK classroom you’ve witnessed the difference firsthand.